Danish08654/BERT-News-Topic-Classifier/README.md

-This project uses BERT (bert-base-uncased) to classify news headlines into categories like

-1) World,

-2) Sports,

-3) Business,

-4) Sci/Tech.

-Project Overview
+# Project Overview

 This is a Natural Language Processing (NLP) project where I fine-tuned a pretrained transformer model on the AG News dataset and deployed it using Gradio for real-time predictions.

+---

-Model Details
+# Model Details

 1) Model: bert-base-uncased
 2) Task: Multi-class classification